KevinAlberto01/ROS2/README.md

 - **Terminal**
 - **Terminator**
-  - its a improved terminal where you can split easily in four any layout to install it
+  - Its a improved terminal where you can split easily in four any layout
+  - To install it `sudo apt install terminator`
+- **visual studio**
-`sudo apt install terminator ` visual studio - to write code sudo apt install python3-pip
+  - to write code `sudo apt install python3-pip`

 installation link: https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html